 Isocrates II is the founder of Black Sheep Weekly.
 Throughout his upbringing, Isocrates lived in several countries where he later graduated obtaining a full IB diploma as a result.
 It is this multicultural upbringing that Isocrates draws upon when writing for Black Sheep.

-During the Greek Bail Out Crisis of 2015, Isocrates worked on an interim basis with the Greek Press Office in Brussels.
+During the Greek Bail Out Crisis of 2015, he worked on an interim basis with the Greek Press Office in Brussels.
 During this time, he greatly improved his rudimentary understanding of E.U politics and political Think Tanks.

 Peekay has a keen interest in sport, literature, and politics, and hopes to target some of the most important issues in today’s society in his essays for Black Sheep Weekly.

-Bono IV is a frequent contributor to Black Sheep Weekly currently enrolled in the International Institute of Modern Letters and Law at Victoria Wellington.
+Bono IV is a part-time contributor to Black Sheep Weekly currently enrolled in the International Institute of Modern Letters and Law at Victoria Wellington.
 Drawing upon credible sources and personal experiences he wishes to detail New Zealand life through the eyes of the ordinary Kiwi.